 By 2030, we're heading towards Canberra being home to 500,000 people.
 Our suburbs will look and feel different and our city services will need to respond to changing expectations.
 How we use our land for housing and other purposes, move around our city, care for our environment and have services and space that allow us (and our animals) to be social will be different.

 Decisions about our city services need to be made now for the future.
 They will have to balance community needs with being financially sustainable.
-A Better Suburbs Statement will give us a shared vision for city servicing in 2030, along with short term priorities that will lead us to this goal.
+This Better Suburbs Statement gives us a shared vision for city servicing in 2030, along with short term priorities that will lead us to this goal.

 Most – but not all – city services are within the scope of the Better Suburbs Program.
-The services included in the program are:
+The services included in the program and the Statement are: